geelen/glenmaddern.com/src/articles/_introducing_am_css.md

 header > nav > [class^='btn'] { /* Overrides for all buttons */ }
 ```

-This achieves easy contextual overrides for a single-class pattern, but is fatally flawed from the start.
+This achieves easy contextual overrides for a single-class pattern, but it's too brittle to be a serious option.
 Most damningly, if *another* class appears before `btn--large`, the prefix selector doesn't match, and everything breaks.
 Also, there's no obvious way of permitting multiple variants such as `btn--large--rounded`.

 I appreciate the inventiveness of this approach, but it's a dead end.
 And it's where I got stuck, too, until something occurred to me.